-Forms for "ADR Certification," "Stipulation to an ADR Process" and "Notice of Need for ADR Telephone Conference" are available on the Court's ADR website at cand.uscourts.gov/adr.
-The Clerk's Office will print copies upon request for pro se parties.
+Because of the many other duties assigned to Magistrate Judges, the Court refers only a limited number of cases to Magistrate Judges for early settlement conferences.
+Forms for "Stipulation to an ADR Process" and "Notice of Need for ADR Telephone Conference" are available on the Court's ADR Internet site cand.uscourts.gov/adr.
+Limited printed copies are available from the Clerk's Office for parties in cases not subject to the Court's